DFIRKuiper/Kuiper/README.md

 ### Issues

-1 - **Note**: when you first run the dockers, Elasticsearch will fail to run and give the following error
+1 - **Note**: when you first run the containers, Elasticsearch will fail to run and give the following error

 ```
 ERROR: [1] bootstrap checks failed